Full Speed Automation raises $3.2M for no-code solutions that accelerate industrial digitization

 For Leroy, the startup is the culmination of a long journey that began in classic software development and unexpectedly took him into manufacturing.
 The differences in terms of speed and agility were jarring, and he is determined to bridge that divide.

-“I started to see a huge gap between the expectations you would get from mobile users and web and tech startups where we had to get something running in 24 hours,” Leroy said.
+“I started to see a huge gap between the expectations you would get from mobile users and web and tech startups, where we had to get something running in 24 hours,” Leroy said.
 “The world of manufacturing was extremely slow.
 And I started to get intrigued about that.
-There was no notion of iteration and fail quickly, the things we all take for granted for the past 10 to 15 years in the world of pure software.”
+There was no notion of iteration and ‘fail quickly’ — the things we all take for granted for the past 10 to 15 years in the world of pure software.”

-Leroy founded his first startup more than 20 years ago in Paris, an augmented reality service for television broadcasts.
-In 2003, he co-founded Okyz, which enabled the creation of 3D models that could be placed in PDF documents.
-Adobe acquired the company in 2004, and Leroy moved to Silicon Valley where he began interacting more and more with manufacturers who were using the PDF 3D product.
+Leroy founded his first startup — an augmented reality service for television broadcasts — in Paris more than 20 years ago.
+In 2003, he cofounded Okyz, which enabled the creation of 3D models that could be placed in PDF documents.
+Adobe acquired the company in 2004, and Leroy moved to Silicon Valley, where he began interacting more with manufacturers who were using the PDF 3D product.

-What he learned surprised him.
+What he found surprised him.

 “I realized that everything we learn at school about lean manufacturing and just-in-time and zero stock, it’s not right,” he said.
-“When you order a replacement part, it still gets made two months earlier in Japan and then crossed the world on a polluting ship and then sits on a shelf until it’s needed.
+“When you order a replacement part, it still gets made two months earlier in Japan and then [crosses] the world on a polluting ship and then sits on a shelf until it’s needed.
 And we still call that zero stock.”

 Part of the issue was that manufacturing systems were still too slow.
 When it came time to upgrade software, employees were walking around the factory floor with USB sticks, manually updating each portion of the assembly line.
-To get these different parts of the process to communicate, companies had to spend huge resources writing custom software that could be slow and unresponsive at times as the system evolved.
+To get these different parts of the process to communicate, companies had to spend huge resources writing custom software that could be slow and unresponsive as the system evolved.

-Following a stint working for a company building an Iron Man-like smart helmet, Leroy was recruited to work at Tesla where automating the assembly line to meet ambitious production goals had become a high priority.
+Following a stint working for a company building an Iron Man-like smart helmet, Leroy was recruited to work at Tesla, where automating the assembly line to meet ambitious production goals had become a high priority.

 “The mission was to accelerate the transition to sustainable transportation and ultimately, sustainable energy,” Leroy said.
 “That meant a lot to me.”

-Leroy’s team was placed in charge of solving the Tesla Model 3’s “production hell.”
+Leroy’s team was put in charge of solving the Tesla Model 3’s “production hell.”
 Over time, Leroy’s team developed tools to automate those updates on the thousands of robots in Tesla’s factory.
 After 18 months, Leroy began to think that the insights he’d gained at Tesla could be useful for a far larger base of manufacturers.

 “You can have top-notch AI, and computer vision for quality control and safety,” he said.
 “But the software for each of these exists in its own verticals.”